Kirriemuir: Sport

 Kirriemuir is home to the junior football club Kirriemuir Thistle.
 Although Kirriemuir lacks a senior team side, the nearest club in the Scottish Football League is Forfar Athletic in the neighbouring town, one of several Angus clubs to play in the official league system.
 Kirriemuir also has a wheeled sports area in Martin Park and an all-weather sports pitch at Webster's Leisure Centre adjoining Webster's High School.

 In the 1880s, Lindertis F.C. from Kirriemuir played in the Scottish Cup for five seasons, and Kirriemuir F.C. for one.

-Transport

-The town was formerly served by the 124 bus route which ran once a day from Monday to Saturday to Forfar.
-It was withdrawn in 2019.